An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Animated higher frames and windows

-We will not prove this in the abstract context here: In our applications, $\underline{A}$ will be the frame associated with the Nygaard filtered prismatic cohomology of a semiperfect $\Field_p$-algebra $R$, and this last fact is equivalent to the known assertion that the conjugate filtration on the Hodge-Tate cohomology of $R$ is exhaustive by construction.
+In our applications, $\underline{A}$ will be the frame associated with the Nygaard filtered prismatic cohomology of a semiperfect $\Field_p$-algebra $R$, and this map will be an isomorphism: This last fact is equivalent to the known assertion that the conjugate filtration on the Hodge-Tate cohomology of $R$ is exhaustive.